home-assistant/home-assistant.io/source/_components/withings.markdown

   description: The OAuth client id (get from https://account.withings.com/partner/add_oauth2)
   required: true
   type: string
-secret:
+client_secret:
   description: The OAuth secret (get from https://account.withings.com/partner/add_oauth2)
   required: true
   type: string
-profile:
+profiles:
   description: Withings supports multiple profiles per account.
-The person's name sensors will be associated with (just a name, it doesn't have to be perfect).
+Provide the person's name who you want home assistant entities to will be associated with (just a name, it doesn't have to be perfect).
 During the authorization step, you will be asked to select this user from the Withings website.
   required: true
-  type: string
+  type: map
 base_url:
   description: The base url to use when authorizing with Withings.
 This should be the same as the Callback Uri on your Withings account. `<baseurl>/api/withings/callback`
   required: false
   type: string
-  default: The base url provided in the `api` component config.
+  default: The base url provided in the `api` component.
 measurements:
   description: A list of measurements to create sensors for (and track).
   required: false